ranranrunforit/Gemini-Search/README.md

 # Gemini Search

-A Perplexity-style search engine powered by Google's Gemini 2.0 Flash model with grounding through Google Search.
+A Perplexity-style search engine powered by Google's Gemini 2.0 Flash Thinking Experimental model with grounding through Google Search.
 Get AI-powered answers to your questions with real-time web sources and citations.

 ![Gif Demo Capture 2025-03-14 at 16 41 33](Demo.gif)